Key takeaways

 Treatments for spring allergies can include taking medication, as well as trying some home remedies.

-There is a range of medications available to treat spring allergy symptoms.
+A range of medications is available to treat spring allergy symptoms.
 These medications are available both over the counter (OTC) and by prescription.

-• Antihistamines: These can relieve symptoms such as itchy eyes and nose, runny nose, and sneezing.
-Antihistamines are available in pill, nasal spray, or liquid forms.
+• Antihistamines: Antihistamines can relieve symptoms such as itchy eyes and nose, runny nose, and sneezing.
+They are available in pill, nasal spray, or liquid forms.

 • Nasal corticosteroids: A type of nasal spray that reduces inflammation.
 Doctors consider them the most effective medication for allergic rhinitis.